brodsa/mgv-vorau/README.md

 <summary>Responsiveness</summary>

 * Testing procedure:
-    +  Changing the screen size of the web browser and testing the following:
+    +  Change the screen size of the web browser and testing the following:
         + The menu bar responds to the different screen sizes.
         + The layout (text, images, a embedded video) responds to the different screen sizes.
         +  The information and background in Footer Section responds to the different screen sizes.
-    + Testing the same procedure on real devices.
+    + Test the same procedure on real devices.
 * Expected results:
     + The menu bar reacts properly, changing from the menu bar to the hamburger menu.
     + The text is visible and readable.
     + The images and video are properly displayed.
 * Actual results:
-    + The webpage reacts as expected, except the responsiveness of video, see more in [Bugs and Issues](###bugsandissues).
+    + The webpage reacts as expected.
 </details>

 <details>
 <summary>Margin & Padding</summary>

 * Testing procedure:
-    + Clicking on all pages and checking the consistency of margin and padding across all pages.
+    + Click on all pages and checking the consistency of margin and padding across all pages.
     + The same procedure as for the responsiveness.
 * Expected results:
     + Margin and padding are consistent across all pages.